ybs294000/SalaryScope/docs/SRS.md

 After reviewing the extracted features, the user shall be able to run a salary prediction using the same pipeline as manual prediction.

 #### FR-R07 — Lite App Scope
-The lite app deployment (`app.py`) shall include only the following tabs: Manual Prediction, Batch Prediction, Model Analytics, Data Insights, Profile, and About.
-The Resume Analysis, Scenario Analysis, Model Hub, and Admin Panel tabs shall not be present.
+The lite app deployment (`app-lite.py`) shall include only the following tabs: Manual Prediction, Batch Prediction, Model Analytics, Data Insights, Profile, and About.
+The Resume Analysis, Scenario Analysis, Model Hub, Admin Panel, and HR Tools tabs shall not be present.
 The 11 financial planning tools, the prediction feedback system, and the HuggingFace Hub dependency shall be excluded from the lite app.
 The lite app's About tab shall be rendered inline with simplified content reflecting its reduced feature set.

 ### 3.3 Batch Prediction